Cray-HPE/docs-csm/upgrade/1.2/Stage_1.md

 1. Authenticate with the Cray CLI on `ncn-m002`.

-    See [Configure the Cray Command Line Interface](../../operations/configure_cray_cli.md) for details on how to do this.
+    If the `cray` CLI has not been initialized, see [Configure the Cray Command Line Interface](../../operations/configure_cray_cli.md) for details on how to do this.

 1. Set the `CSM_RELEASE` variable to the correct value for the CSM release upgrade being applied.